RisingStack/writing-testable-apis-the-basics/README.md

 The test runner will sequentially run each test case, while the assertion library will check if the expected value equals the outcome.

+But enough of the theory, let's setup our test runner and assertion library!
+For this post, we will use mocha as our test runner, and chaijs as our assertion library.

 ## Making your codebase modular - time for unit tests